snu-dbs/m2bench/Datasets/Generator/README.md

                 - South: 32.260500
             - Output Options
                 - Format: CSV
-2. Move all downloaded files to `/Datasets/raw_datasets/earthquake/` of this repository.
+2. Move all downloaded files to `/Datasets/raw_datasets/earthquake` of this repository.

 #### 2. GPS: [SEDAC Gridded Population of the World (GPW), v4](https://sedac.ciesin.columbia.edu/data/set/gpw-v4-admin-unit-center-points-population-estimates-rev11/data-download)

 1. Open the link above.
 2. On the bottom of the contents, select "North America" of the "Geography" field and "Comma Separated Values (CSV)" of the "FileFormat" field, and then select the checkbox of the "USA: California".
 3. Press the "Create Download" to download the data.
 (It may require logging in to the EARTHDATA.)
-4. Unzip the downloaded file and move the unzipped files to `/Datasets/raw_datasets/gps/`.
+4. Unzip the downloaded file and move the unzipped files to `/Datasets/raw_datasets/gps`.
     - Make sure that the file named `gpw_v4_admin_unit_center_points_population_estimates_rev11_usaca.csv` exists.

 #### 3. Shelter: [Homeland Infrastructure Foundation-Level Data (HIFLD)](https://hifld-geoplatform.opendata.arcgis.com/datasets/national-shelter-system-facilities)

 1. Open the link above.
+Please be patient because it might take a long time to access.
 2. Select the "Download" button (cloud icon) at the right of the left sidebar.
 3. On the left sidebar, select the "Download Options" of the "CSV" and then select "Download file previously generated on ...".
     - Make sure that the filename is `National_Shelter_System_Facilities.csv`.
+4. Place the CSV file to `/Datasets/raw_datasets/shelter`.

 #### 4. Road Network: [9th DIMACS Implementation Challenge - Shortest Paths](http://www.diag.uniroma1.it//~challenge9/download.shtml)